 As the summer harvest comes in, we find ourselves surrounded by a bounty of beautiful fruits and vegetables that are sure to please any palate.

 It’s certainly a great time to swing in to your local Michigan farm market.
-It’s a fun morning out and your chance to stock up on farm fresh goodness for your personalized diabetes nutrition plan.
+It’s a fun morning out and your chance to stock up on farm fresh goodness.

 These non-starchy vegetables and just-picked wonders make it easy to add vitamins, minerals and fiber into your meals without the added sodium, fat or sugar you’ll find in processed foods.